 High season (June-September)

 Like most places in Europe, Greece’s high season runs from June to mid-September.
 This is when you will find the best sunny weather, but also larger crowds.
-Days are longer, the weather is HOT, so you’ll want to be close to a pool or ocean.
-Hotel and car rental prices are at their highest.
+Days are longer, and the weather is HOT, so you’ll want to be close to a pool or ocean.
+Hotel and car rental prices are at their highest during the summer.

 Low Season (Late November – April)